Pointe-aux-Sables Mates

 Pointe aux Sables Mates is a Mauritian football club based in Port Louis.
 They play in the Mauritian Second Division, the second division in Mauritian football.

-The club played in the 2006 CAF Confederation Cup.
-They lost 4–0 on aggregate to ZESCO United of Zambia.

-PAS Mates won the 2004–05 Second Division and finished runners-up in the cup.
+The club won the 2004–05 Second Division and finished runners-up in the cup.
 In 2014, the club received promotion back to the Mauritian top flight.

+PAS Mates played in the 2006 CAF Confederation Cup, losing 4–0 on aggregate to ZESCO United of Zambia.

 Stadium

 Their home stadium is Sir Gaetan Duval Stadium (cap.
-7,000), located in Beau-Bassin Rose-Hill.
+7,000), located in Beau-Bassin Rose-Hill in Plaines Wilhems District.